shabeer-syed/ACEs/about.md

 Electronic health records (EHRs) are routinely collected data from hospitals, GPs and other health systems.
 Data is often recorded as events happen and as part of routine care.
 The information is available shortly after a health care presentation and pose less burden to patients.
 All data is made non-identifiable and stored securely (watch the video below to find out more).

 In the UK, mothers' and children's data can be linked across services.
 The ability to link mothers' and children's records allows for measuring ACEs before pregnancy, throughout childhood and intergenerationally.

+We have developed *indicators* for identifying *domains* of ACEs and at-risk families using routinely collected health care data of mothers and children presenting to GPs and hospitals, from pregnancy up to 5-years post-birth.
+This page provides more information on definitions and brief methods used to develop the indicators.
+[Find the pre-print paper here.](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3937569)

 ![alt text](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/overall%20logo%20flow.png "workflow")